Ant-Man and the Wasp: Quantumania: Marketing

 The first footage from the film was shown at the 2022 San Diego Comic-Con where Feige, Reed, and the cast promoted the film and discussed the characters.
 Further footage was shown at D23 in September, which Ryan Leston at IGN called "an intriguing glimpse" into the film.
 A teaser trailer for the film was released on October 24, 2022.
 It featured "Goodbye Yellow Brick Road" by Elton John.
 Tom Chapman at Den of Geek noted the trailer was "darker than ever" compared to the comedic tone of the prior two Ant-Man films and featured "dramatic pauses and tense musical cues", but felt it was "another MCU teaser trailer that does a little too much teasing" to not reveal key details, such as the absence of the character M.O.D.O.K. who was shown in the D23 footage.
-Charles Pulliuam-Moore of The Verge compared the trailer to Disney's then-upcoming film Strange World (2022) and highlighted the Quantum Realm's appearance as being "beautiful and nonsensical," while Empire's Owen Williams compared the Quantum Realm to Ego's planet from the MCU film Guardians of the Galaxy Vol. 2 (2017).
+Charles Pulliuam-Moore of The Verge compared the trailer to Disney's then-upcoming film Strange World (2022) and highlighted the Quantum Realm's appearance as being "beautiful and nonsensical", while Empire's Owen Williams compared the Quantum Realm to Ego's planet from the MCU film Guardians of the Galaxy Vol. 2 (2017).

 A new trailer for the film debuted during the 2023 College Football Playoff National Championship on January 9 before it was released online.
 Daniel Chin of The Ringer noted the trailer had revealed "a lot" as compared to the teaser one, including the lay out of the film's plot and the first look at M.O.D.O.K.
 Chin felt the trailer had featured "some misdirections... but it seems to supply more advance knowledge than Marvel typically dispenses."
 That month, Heineken released a commercial featuring Rudd to promote their non-alcoholic beer and the film.
 The following month, Volkswagen released a commercial that was directed by Anthony Leonardi III to promote the film and their SUV model ID.4.
-Additionally, Lang's fictional memoir, Look Out for the Little Guy, was announced to be published by Hyperion Avenue, created alongside Marvel Studios and the filmmakers, and will be available on September 5, 2023.
+Additionally, Lang's fictional memoir, Look Out for the Little Guy, was announced to be published by Hyperion Avenue, created alongside Marvel Studios and the filmmakers, and was released on September 5, 2023.
 It features "over 20 short pieces exploring different aspects of Scott's experiences" as a father and Avenger, and was written by Rob Kutner.
 Loveness wrote the passages that were featured in the film.

 Release

+Theatrical

-Ant-Man and the Wasp: Quantumania had its world premiere at Regency Village Theatre in Westwood, Los Angeles on February 6, 2023, and was released in the United States and China on February 17, 2023.
+Ant-Man and the Wasp: Quantumania had its world premiere at Regency Village Theatre in Westwood, Los Angeles, on February 6, 2023, and was released in the United States and China on February 17, 2023.
 The film was previously set to be released in 2022, before being officially announced as releasing on February 17, 2023, in May 2021.
 It was delayed to July 28, 2023, in October 2021, and returned to the February 2023 date in April 2022.
-It is the first film of Phase Five of the MCU.
+It is the first film, and start of, Phase Five of the MCU.